bitcoin/bitcoin/doc/build-unix.md

      TYPE
     ET_DYN

-* Non-executable Stack
-    If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
+* _Non-executable Stack_: If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
 By default, Bitcoin Core should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an